Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 She ended up spilling some of it, but there was nothing that could be done about it.

-*Spurt, spurt* Not stopping after only one shot, the ejaculation lasted for several shots, and even after Yuu pulled his hips back a little, not only was there cloudy liquid peeking out of her gaping mouth still, there were also sticky white threads hanging from her lips.
+_Spurt, spurt_ Not stopping after only one shot, the ejaculation lasted for several shots, and even after Yuu pulled his hips back a little, not only was there cloudy liquid peeking out of her gaping mouth still, there were also sticky white threads hanging from her lips.

-●○●○●○●○●
+---

 Thirsty, Yuu opened the refrigerator installed in the room and took the liberty of taking out a can of tea and drinking it.